ericseppanen/json-parser-toy/README.md

 Since I like Rust a lot, and I need an excuse to do more writing about Rust, I thought I'd do another demonstration project.
 I decided to choose a simple syntax, to keep this a short project.
 So I'm going to build a parser for JSON.

+All of the source code and markdown source for this post is [available on GitHub](https://github.com/ericseppanen/json-parser-toy).
+If you see anything wrong, please let me know by raising an issue there.

 <!-- more -->

 There are a million JSON parsers in the world already, so I don't expect this code to have much non-educational value.
 But, hey, you never know.